ninuxorg/ninux-olsrd-debian/README.rst

 Launch the debian qemu-mips64 virtual machine
 ---------------------------------------------

-After finishing the installation, we need to copy the kernel and the initrd outside the virtual machine.
+After finishing the installation, we need to copy the kernel and the initrd from the ``/boot/`` directory to outside the virtual machine.

 To transfer them out you can use an ``scp`` through the network to another machine, for example.